pampa/deck/README.md

 `deck` keeps a record of the file's metadata and a copy of the contents for every file you add to the database.
-Then when you scan the filesystem for changes it compares it with the previously recorded state and reports any files that have been added, modifid or deleted.
+Then when you scan the filesystem for changes it compares it with the previously recorded state and reports any files that have been added, modified or deleted.

 `deck` is a written in *Go* and *statically linked*.
 There are no external dependencies,